huishun98/portfolio/README.md

 # Portfolio

 ## Description
 A simple portfolio scaffold.
-The live version can be found here: https://hs-portfolio.herokuapp.com
+The live version can be found here: https://huishun98.github.io/

 ## Language, Frameworks and Libraries
 Built using React.js.

+## Deploying on Github Pages
+1. Follow instructions in [this post](https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f) by Ibrahim Ragab.
+2. In the project directory, run `npm run deploy`.

 ## Development Server